GiulioRossetti/conformity/README.md

 # Conformity
 ``Conformity`` implements the path-aware homophily measure as introduced in:

-> Conformity: a Path-Aware Homophily measure for Node-Attributed Networks
-> G. Rossetti, S. Citraro and L. Milli1
+> G. Rossetti, S. Citraro and L. Milli.
+>
+> **Conformity: a Path-Aware Homophily measure for Node-Attributed Networks**
+>
-> (Submitted to CompleNet 2020)
+> Submitted to CompleNet 2020

 ## Installation